NVIDIA/aistore/sys/README.md

 ### Container detection

-Some Linux logic still branches early on a process-wide `containerized` flag derived from simple string matching on /proc/1/cgroup.
+Some Linux logic still branches early on a process-wide `containerized` flag, derived at node startup from simple string matching on `/proc/1/cgroup`.

 This is simple, but it can mis-detect certain deployment environments and steer source selection down the wrong path.

 ### cgroup v2 memory

-CPU support already uses cgroup v2, but memory reporting does not yet have a dedicated cgroup v2 path.
+CPU reporting already uses cgroup v2, but memory reporting does not yet have a dedicated cgroup v2 path.

 As a result, a container running under cgroup v2 memory controls may currently fall back to host memory statistics.